 What motivated you to become a Salesian?

-What do you bring with you from the experience of the GC28?
+What do you bring from the experience of GC28?

-In these first few weeks, marked by the Covid-19 restrictions, what have you been able to see, know, learn about the new role?
-And what do you expect for the future?
+In these first months, marked by the restrictions of Covid-19, what have you seen, known, learnt regarding the new responsibility?
+What do you expect for the future?

-What do you dream of for your region six years from now?
+What do you dream of for your Sector for the next six years?

 The General Councillors are the closest collaborators of the Rector Major.
 We work together to realise the objectives that will be set in six-year programme of the Rector Major and his Council.
 Moreover, the dream of every Councillor for the Missions is codified in the Salesian Constitutions: that is, to promote the missionary spirit and commitment in the Congregation (Const.
 138).
 For me it is necessary to translate this ‘missionary spirit and commitment’ into ‘a permanent state of restlessness’ for the whole Congregation.
 This means always willing to dare the improbable, so that we learn to trust in the Lord who invites us to constantly set our hearts upon the deep!